SunCulture wants to turn Africa into the world’s next bread basket, one solar water pump at a time – TechCrunch

-The world’s food supply must double by the year 2050 to meet the demands from a growing population, according to a report from the United Nations.
-And as pressure mounts to find new crop land to support the growth, the world’s eyes are increasingly turning to the African continent as the next potential global breadbasket.
+The world’s food supply must double by the year 2050 to meet the demands of a growing population, according to a report from the United Nations.
+And as pressure mounts to find new crop land to support the growth, the world’s eyes are increasingly turning to the African continent as the next potential global bread basket.

 While Africa has 65% of the world’s remaining uncultivated arable land, according to the African Development Bank, the countries on the continent face significant obstacles as they look to boost the productivity of their agricultural industries.